 In cooperation with the Pension Fund of the Christian Church, Lexington Theological Seminary is offering an online educational opportunity for students, new clergy, their spouses, and key lay leaders.
 This Financial Leadership Academy consists of two sets of four webinars led by experts in the field from the Christian Church (Disciples of Christ) and Lexington Seminary.
 The first four focus on personal finance and are intended for students/clergy and their spouses.
 The second four focus on congregational finance, and are intended for students/pastors and the board chairs and treasurers of their congregations.

-All eight webinars are scheduled for 7-9 p.m.
+All eight webinars in the 2017 series are scheduled for 7-9 p.m.
 Eastern Time on a Tuesday evening.

 PERSONAL FINANCE for students/pastors and their spouses (in January-February 2017)